ADGEfficiency/adgefficiency.github.io/_posts/2018-08-13-hackers-aemo.md

 date: 2018-08-13
 categories:
   - Energy
-excerpt:  A simple guide to the Australian electricity grid data provided by AEMO.
+excerpt:  A simple guide to the Australian electricity grid data.

 ---